 Fee Earner Maximum allowed hourly rates

-Senior Practitioner $^{\circ}$ (permitted to practise on his or her own account for 5 years or more) (SP) α \$407
+Senior Practitioner ° (permitted to practise on his or her own account for 5 years or more) (SP) α \$418

-Junior Practitioner ° (permitted to practise on his or her own account for less than 5 years) (JP) \$308
+Junior Practitioner ° (permitted to practise on his or her own account for less than 5 years) (JP) \$319

 Restricted Practitioner (RP) #, ° \$231

 Clerk/Paralegal (C/PL) ## \$154

-Counsel fees charged as a disbursement to law practices or charged by in-house Counsel Maximum allowed hourly rates
+Counsel fees charged as a disbursem charged by in-house Counsel nent to law practices or

 Counsel

-hourly rate \$330
+hourly rate \$341

-daily rate \$3,300
+daily rate \$3,410

 Senior Counsel

 hourly rate \$539

 daily rate \$5,390

-- The reference to Restricted Practitioner, Junior Practitioner or Senior Practitioner in this Determination includes all legal practitioners even if the services were rendered in another State or Territory.
-Where a local practitioner has held an interstate practising certificate, the length of unrestricted legal practice in that other jurisdiction is to be counted in assessing that practitioner's years of practice for the purposes of this Determination. - # The reference to Restricted Practitioner in this Determination includes practitioners undertaking restricted legal practice for the purposes of obtaining the required experience set out in section 50 of the Act and does not include a reference to an Australian legal practitioner who has a condition placed on their practising certificate by the Legal Practice Board, State Administrative Tribunal or otherwise, requiring them to practise under supervision for disciplinary, medical or other reasons. - ## The reference to Clerk/Paralegal in this Determination includes a law graduate prior to their admission to practise as an Australian lawyer. - The reference to Counsel in this Determination means a practitioner acting as a barrister other than a Senior Counsel. - The reference to Senior Counsel in this Determination means a person within the meaning of item 11 or item 12 of Regulation 5(2) of the Legal Profession Regulations 2009 (WA).
+- [°] The reference to Restricted Practitioner, Junior Practitioner or Senior Practitioner in this Determination includes all legal practitioners even if the services were rendered in another State or Territory.
+Where a local practitioner has held an interstate practising certificate, the length of unrestricted legal practice in that other jurisdiction is to be counted in assessing that practitioner's years of practice for the purposes of this Determination. - # The reference to Restricted Practitioner in this Determination includes practitioners undertaking restricted legal practice for the purposes of obtaining the required experience set out in section 50 of the Act and does not include a reference to an Australian legal practitioner who has a condition placed on their practising certificate by the Legal Practice Board, State Administrative Tribunal or otherwise, requiring them to practise under supervision for disciplinary, medical or other reasons. - ## The reference to Clerk/Paralegal in this Determination includes a law graduate prior to their admission to practise as an Australian lawyer. - The reference to Counsel in this Determination means a practitioner acting as a barrister other than a Senior Counsel and includes a practitioner appearing in court who does not practise in accordance with Supreme Court Practice Direction 10.5. - The reference to Senior Counsel in this Determination means a person within the meaning of item 11 or item 12 of Regulation 5(2) of the Legal Profession Regulations 2009 (WA).